Computational physics

-Computational physics is the study and implementation of numerical analysis to solve problems in physics for which a quantitative theory already exists.
+Computational physics is the study and implementation of numerical analysis to solve problems in physics.
 Historically, computational physics was the first application of modern computers in science, and is now a subset of computational science.
-It is sometimes regarded as a subdiscipline (or offshoot) of theoretical physics, but others consider it an intermediate branch between theoretical and experimental physics - an area of study which supplements both theory and experiment.
+It is sometimes regarded as a subdiscipline (or offshoot) of theoretical physics, but others consider it an intermediate branch between theoretical and experimental physics — an area of study which supplements both theory and experiment.

 Overview

 In physics, different theories based on mathematical models provide very precise predictions on how systems behave.
 Unfortunately, it is often the case that solving the mathematical model for a particular system in order to produce a useful prediction is not feasible.
 This can occur, for instance, when the solution does not have a closed-form expression, or is too complicated.
 In such cases, numerical approximations are required.
 Computational physics is the subject that deals with these numerical approximations: the approximation of the solution is written as a finite (and typically large) number of simple mathematical operations (algorithm), and a computer is used to perform these operations and compute an approximated solution and respective error.